-Hepatitis a virus (HAV) is a small sized (27nm), RNA virus of the family picornaviridae.
+Hepatitis A virus (HAV) is a small sized (27nm), RNA virus of the family picornaviridae.
 It can be inactivated by boiling for one minute or by exposure to UV-light, chlorine and formaldehyde.
+Hepatitis A is prevalent in many parts of world where there is a poor sanitization facility and overcrowding.

 - HAV is transmitted by faeco-oral route.